-- xvi.
+- xx.
 Demographics relevant to analyzing the social impacts of flooding were gathered.
-The main contention is that flooding affects different segments of society differently.
-Social dimensions with vulnerable groups such as women, children, the elderly, the unemployed, and the poor are given emphasis.
-As such, impacts were evaluated across gender, age, schooling, employment, livelihoods, and poverty rates. - xvii.
-Since the PY1 subprojects involve existing pumping stations and waste disposal systems, due diligence on the offsite waste disposal facilities of solid waste collected at the pumping stations and at the existing pumping station facilities was conducted to assess the environmental performance and the management measures that are being undertaken and to recommend measures to improve the current environmental management system. - xviii.
+The main contention by people living in danger zones is that flooding affects different segments of society differently.
+Social dimensions with vulnerable groups such as women, children, the elderly, the unemployed, and the poor are considered when drawing up resettlement programs.
+As such, impacts were evaluated across gender, age, schooling, employment, livelihoods, and poverty rates. - xxi.
+Since the PY1 subprojects involve existing pumping stations and waste disposal systems, due diligence on the offsite waste disposal facilities of solid waste collected at the pumping stations and at the existing pumping station facilities was conducted to assess the environmental performance and the management measures that are being undertaken and to recommend, as needed, measures to improve the current environmental management system. - xxii.
 A screening was carried out using the Environmental and Social Screening Matrix in the ESMF which confirmed that the environmental impacts are not expected to cause significant adverse environmental impacts and that negative impacts can be managed by implementation of appropriate mitigation measures.
-Particular attention was given to the effects of dredging activities, effects on floodplain ecology, water quality, construction impacts, waste disposal, occupational and community safety and hazards, and socio-economic impacts on populations in the impact areas. - xix.
+Particular attention was given to the effects of dredging activities, effects on floodplain ecology, water quality, construction impacts, waste disposal, occupational and community safety and hazards, and socio-economic impacts on populations in the impact areas. - xxiii.
+Water quality and sediment samples were collected from the various waterways where the five pumping stations are located.
+The samples were analyzed for the physico-chemical characteristics, total coliform, oil & grease, nitrate, phosphate, and heavy metals.
+The toxicity characteristic leaching procedure (TCLP) was used to determine the sediment toxicity.
+In addition, ambient noise monitoring at each pumping station site was conducted to determine baseline noise levels and the impacts of noise on workers and adjacent communities. - xxiv.
 A number of impact assessment criteria were used to determine the significance of the impact.
 These include impact balance, spatial extent, temporal context, and magnitude and level of confidence.
-For every Project activity identified, expected impacts are identified and rated for their significance using these criteria. - xx.
-Environmental Codes of Practice were prepared that will apply to all pumping stations that will undergo modernization or rehabilitation works, require construction of resettlement sites, and other activities that may potentially result to construction-related impacts.
-Guided by the results of the environmental screening, other impacts which are not covered in the ECOP will be addressed in the ESMPs and RAPs.
+For every Project activity identified, expected impacts are identified and rated for their significance using these criteria. - xxv.
+Environmental Codes of Practice were prepared that will apply to all pumping stations that will undergo modernization or rehabilitation, require construction of resettlement sites, and other activities that may potentially result in construction-related impacts.
+Guided by the results of the environmental screening, other impacts that are not covered in the ECOP will be addressed in the ESMPs and RAPs.
 Construction contractors will be required to implement the ESMP and ECOPs as part of contract stipulations.
-They will also be ordered to desist from undertaking civil works in areas with PAPs until after a notice-to-proceed has been given by the Project Management Office (PMO) of the implementing agency meeting all agreed safeguards requirements.
-Oversight will be provided by MMDA or DPWH (depending on what agency will be responsible for the drainage area) to assure that these measures are effectively implemented.
+They will also be ordered to desist from undertaking civil works in areas with PAPs until after a notice-to-proceed has been given by the Project Management Office (PMO) of the implementing agency after meeting all agreed safeguards requirements.
+Oversight will be provided by DPWH and MMDA to assure that the required measures are effectively implemented.